 Now onto the butter vs vegetable shortening debate..

-I like using a combination of butter and shortening in my buttercream.
+Sometimes I use a combination of butter and shortening in my buttercream, especially if it’s hot outside.
 Vegetable shortening gives buttercream stability.
 Using vegetable shortening in buttercream will definitely prevent it from being “floppy.”
 If you’re having problems with your buttercream staying in beautiful swirls after you pipe it on, consider using shortening next time.

-Start by placing room temperature butter and vegetable shortening into a mixing bowl.
-Beat them together using an electric mixer until smooth, 1 minute.
+Start by placing room temperature butter (and vegetable shortening, if using) into a mixing bowl.
+Beat using an electric mixer until smooth and creamy, 1 minute.

 Add in the pumpkin puree and pumpkin pie spice.
 Mix using a spatula.

 Add in the powdered sugar, 1 cup at a time, mixing with a spatula at first so the powered sugar doesn’t puff up everywhere.
 Once all of the powdered sugar is incorporated, beat the buttercream using an electric mixer, 1-2 minutes.

 For a step-by-step of how to make this pumpkin buttercream recipe, watch this short video: